transcom/mymove/docs/backend.md

 #### General

 * Use table-driven tests where appropriate.
-* Make judicious use of helper funcs so that the intent of a test is not lost in a sea of error checking and boilerplate.
+* Make judicious use of helper functions so that the intent of a test is not lost in a sea of error checking and boilerplate.
 Use [`t.Helper()`](https://golang.org/pkg/testing/#T.Helper) in your test helper funcs to keep stack traces clean.

 #### Models